charlie-vf/the-hobbit-game/README.md

 ![PEP8 Test](docs/pep8-test.png)

-Presented issues when using constants over "x in x":
+Presented issues when using constants over "x in y":
 - Will look more into this so constants can be used to reduce repetition.

 The WRC Validator returned no issues for HTML or CSS: